Fitting into Ugandan Culture as a Westerner

 Kissing in public or shown other signs of affection even with your spouse are frowned upon, though Ugandans will write it off because you are a Muzungu and do not know what is acceptable in Ugandan culture.

-Ugandans normally do not show affection in public.
-You will see men holding hands at times, however that is a sign of friendship.
+Ugandans usually do not show affection in public.
+You will see men holding hands at times.
+However, that is a sign of friendship.

-Kissing in a public place is not accepted norm in the culture – neither is conversation about what is considered intimacy.
+Kissing in a public place is not an accepted norm in the culture – neither is a conversation about what is considered intimacy.

-(President Museveni stated in an interview that he never kissed his wife in public.)
+Even President Museveni has stated in an interview that he never kissed his wife in public.